David Bowie Is: History

 Near the end of 2010, an archivist for Bowie's collection contacted the Victoria and Albert Museum (V&A) and asked if they'd be interested in a display.
-Bowie had saved most of the artifacts, costumes, and props from his career and had almost 75,000 pieces in a private collection.
+Bowie had saved most of the artefacts, costumes and props from his career, and had almost 75,000 pieces in a private collection.

 Bowie allowed Victoria Broackes and Geoffrey Marsh, the V&A museum curators, free access to his archives for the show, although he did not get involved with how the pieces were displayed, nor the narrative of the show itself.
 Broackes and Marsh said that Bowie was "at the top of a very short list of people the V&A would cover as a single artist," and that Bowie "had one of the most, if not the most, complete archive of any pop music artist" they had ever seen.
-Broackes said that they got everything they asked for to display, except for items that had gone missing, such as Bowie's dress worn for the cover of his album The Man Who Sold the World.
+Broackes said that they got everything they asked for to display, except for items that had gone missing, such as Bowie's dress worn for the cover of his album The Man Who Sold the World (1970).

 According to museum directors at the Brooklyn Museum, "David Bowie asked that the exhibit open in London and close here [in New York]".
-The V&A Museum worked with 59 Productions and Real Studios to design the exhibit.
+The V&A worked with 59 Productions and Real Studios to design the exhibition.

-When the show was first booked at the V&A Museum, it was not generally felt that the exhibit would be very successful.
-However, it became the museum's fastest selling show with over 300,000 visitors.
-The success of the show at the V&A museum resulted in the decision to take the exhibit on tour, and it has sold roughly two million tickets across 11 cities around the world as of March 2018.
-As of 2018, the "David Bowie Is" exhibition holds the record for being the most visited exhibit in the V&A Museum's history.
+When the show was first booked at the V&A it was not generally believed that the exhibition would be very successful, but it became the museum's fastest-selling show, with over 300,000 visitors.
+The success of the show at the V&A resulted in the decision to take the exhibition on tour, and it has sold roughly two million tickets across 11 cities around the world as of March 2018.
+As of 2018, David Bowie Is holds the record for being the most visited exhibition in the V&A's history.

-When Bowie died in early 2016, the museum tour was almost canceled, with concerns for if and how the show would go on.
-There were also discussions as to whether to keep the name in the present tense (David Bowie Is).
-The exhibit, which was at the Groninger Museum in the Netherlands at the time, instead extended the show for 4 weeks to allow grieving fans to attend.
+When Bowie died in early 2016, the museum tour was almost cancelled, with concerns for whether and how the show would go on.
+There were also discussions as to whether to keep the name in the present tense as David Bowie Is.
+Instead the duration of the exhibition, which was at the Groninger Museum in the Netherlands at the time, was extended by four weeks to allow grieving fans to attend.